-Feasibility studies date to 1994 and 2004, with the most recent completed by the N.C.
+Feasibility studies date to 1994, with the most recent completed by the N.C.
 Department of Transportation in July 2015.

 Several comprehensive transportation plans support the need to improve this corridor.
 They include plans for Wayne County, Duplin County and Mount Olive.
-The Goldsboro Metropolitan Planning Organization supports the project, too.
+The Goldsboro Metropolitan Planning Organization also supports the project.

 Although the feasibility study included potential roadway routes, detailed analysis is needed to address transportation solutions and potentially develop designs so that disruption to properties and other sensitive resources is minimized.

-At the current stage of project development, which is being conducted in compliance with the North Carolina Environmental Policy Act (also known as the State Environmental Policy Act or SEPA), the N.C.
-Department of Transportation will conduct more detailed analysis, which will include refining the design and developing alternatives.
+At the current stage of project development, which is being conducted in compliance with the North Carolina Environmental Policy Act (also known as the State Environmental Policy Act or SEPA), NCDOT will conduct more detailed analysis, which will include refining the design and developing alternatives.

 The 2018-2027 State Transportation Improvement Program is NCDOT’s 10-year plan that identifies construction funding and scheduling of projects throughout the state.
 This project is currently listed in the STIP as Project U-3125 from Country Club Road to N.C.
-581 (West Ashe Street), in Wayne County; however, a STIP revision is in progress to address the southern portion of the study limits.
+581 (West Ashe Street), in Wayne County.
+A STIP revision is in progress to address the southern portion of the study limits.